UBCAgroBot/jetson-ros-workspace/README.md

 # ROS 2 jetson workspace

-This branch is for the code that will be deployed to the jetson board to run on the robot.
-It used ROS 2 Humble Hawksbill.
+This repo is for the code that will be deployed to the Jetson board.
+It is a ROS 2 foxy workspace.

 ## Getting Started

 ### Requirements

 **For Developers**:

-- [Ubuntu 22.04](https://releases.ubuntu.com/22.04/) (You can use [your laptop](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), a VM, or a cloud provider such as [AWS](https://github.com/UBCAgroBot/jetson-ros-workspace/blob/main/docs/aws_developer_env.md))
+- [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) (You can use [your laptop](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), a VM, or a cloud provider such as [AWS](https://github.com/UBCAgroBot/jetson-ros-workspace/blob/main/docs/aws_developer_env.md))
-- [GitHub SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for you laptop/workspace
+- [GitHub SSH [key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for your laptop/workspace

 ### Installation